Andrew-Jeffrey-Johnson/demo-agbizlogic/README.md

 You would need to set up docker and then use the script local-docker.sh.
 It is easier to run everything locally without using a container.
 For that the steps are:

--Install python3, pip3, and npm then,
+-To install python3, pip3, and npm, run as follows:
--run
 ```
   pip install -r requirements.txt  (change pip to pip3 if you have both versions of pip installed)
   npm install